Audio Excerpts. Click on titles for more info.

 MILA, Great Sorcerer (2019)

-Opera on the life of the Tibetan yogi, Milarepa.
+2-Act Opera on the life of the venerated Tibetan yogi, Milarepa.
 Libretto by Jean-Claude van Itallie and Lois Walden.
 Prototype Festival, NYC, January 2019.
 Commissioned by Gene Kaufman and Terry Eder.
 Performed by leads Lauren Flanigan, Aaron Blake, Musa Ngqungwana, Eve Gigliotti, Will Liverman, Susannah Biller, Tobias Greenhalgh, Jonathan Blalock with The New York Virtuoso Singers, The Knights orchestra, conducted by Manoj Kamps.
-10 minute excerpts from Act II and Act I, respectively.

 Lung-Ta (The Windhorse) (2009)